Embedded

 LCD/CTP on Bare-Metal STM32MP135

 Published 19 Jan 2026.
-Written by Jakob Kastelic.
+By Jakob Kastelic.

 In this writeup we’ll go through the steps needed to bring up the LCD/CTP peripheral on the custom STM32MP135 board.